 How does tax reform impact cost segregation?

-What types of items are identified and reclassified in a cost segregation study?
+What types of items are reclassified in the study?

 - Parking lots